 03 of 05

-Smelt are widely available in the freezer section of your supermarket, most often already cleaned, which makes cooking and eating them even easier.
+Smelt are widely available in the freezer section of your supermarket.
+The frozen ones are most often already cleaned, which makes cooking and eating them even easier.

-These little fish are made for the fryer -- batter them up, maybe with a light Japanese tempura batter -- and eat them like French fries.
+These little fish are made for the fryer.
+Batter them up with a light Japanese tempura batter, fry them, and eat the fish like French fries.

 04 of 05